We are happy to be able to share details of a recently completed project on an early19th-century Georgian library in a Dublin.

-Among the requirements for the Hall was a grand library in the Baroque style.
+Among the requirements for the Hall was a grand library.
 For those unfamiliar with Baroque interior design, it can best be described as a dramatic and theatrical take on Renaissance architecture, often including bold features such as opulent use of ornaments and colour, gilding and carving.
-For interior architectural designers and cabinet makers, this is an deeply interesting and challenging project.
+For interior architectural designers and cabinet makers, this was a deeply interesting and challenging project.

 The Philosophical Hall Prague

 There are many baroque rooms to take inspiration from when preparing an interior design of this nature.
-During design meetings with the Hall’s owner, one particular room caught our eye, the breathtaking Philosophical Hall in the Strahov Monastery in Prague, arguably one of the most beautiful libraries and interiors in The World.
-The library in the Philosophical Hall was built in 1779.
-We flew to Prague to survey some of the detail (with kind permission from the monastery).
+During design meetings with the Hall’s owner, one particular room caught our eye.
+Built in 1779, the breathtaking Philosophical Hall in the Strahov Monastery in Prague is arguably one of the most beautiful baroque libraries and interiors in the world.
+With the kind permission of the monastery, we flew over to Prague to survey the detail of this inspirational interior.

-Stunning wild grain walnut was used throughout the library because it is so beautiful and works well in a room of this size.
+The stunning wild grain walnut used throughout the library adds beauty and works well in a room of this size.

 Creative Design Work